ori-drs/gpu_voxels_ros/README.md

 ## Install Instructions
 -----
 This package can be built using catkin build within a catkin workspace.
-First, change PATH_TO_GPU_VOXELS in the CMakeLists.txt file to your installation directory of GPU-Voxels.
+Please ensure that the environment variable GPU_VOXELS_INSTALL_DIR is set to your GPU-Voxels install directory.
 ## License
 -----
 While this repository is licensed under the BSD-3-Clause license, it uses two files which are licensed under Apache License, Version 2.0 (Copyright (C) 2012-2013 Simon Lynen, ASL, ETH Zurich, Switzerland and adapted from Paul Furgale Schweizer Messer)